universedocs/Universe-Docs/README.md

 9. Documents follow a model
 10. Open source
 11. Functionality is residing server and client!
 No worries about internet connection!
+12. Functionality resides in web service and is future proof

 It is the new way for the application!
 Hope developer recognise it!